flavienbwk/book-devops/eng/README.md

 - A container is just a more flexible tiny VM.
 It is managed with different commands, the nomenclature is different, but the concepts remain the same: an OS (image) from which the container is created, a configurable network, and the ability to add storage.
 - An orchestrator is just a hypervisor managed with different commands.
 But its components remain the same: configurable network policies between containers/VMs, storage management with VMWare's _datastores_ in place of Kubernetes' _PersistentVolumes_, or VMWare's _NSX Controller_ in place of Kubernetes' _Ingress Controller_.
-- However, there are particular evolutions that one should merely accept (as with mathematical theorems): see the chapter "[A foundation for your resilience](#a-foundation-for-your-resilience)".
+- However, there are specific evolutions that one must simply accept (as with mathematical theorems).
+For instance, the use of good practices mentioned in the chapters "[A Foundation for Your Resilience](#a-foundation-for-your-resilience)" and "[12-Factor methodology](#12-factor-methodology)": favoring stateless services, using only micro-services, exposing one's activity logs differently...
 - Micro-services are merely a division of traditional software into multiple independent blocks.
 Each block can be scaled according to user load.

 Traditional VMs also have their place in a Cloud DevOps infrastructure; they can be part of it (see chapter "[Abandoning VMs?](#abandoning-vms)").